MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-data-sources.md

 | Premium Power BI dataset (XMLA) | SSO |   |
 | Enter Data | N/A | Data is embedded in the report. |

-Except for Azure SQL Database, all data sources are ready to use after you have uploaded the report to the Power Bi service.
+Except for Azure SQL Database, all data sources are ready to use after you have uploaded the report to the Power BI service.
 The data sources default to using single sign-on (SSO), where applicable.
 For Azure Analysis Services, you can change the authentication type to OAuth2.

 For Azure SQL Database data sources, you need to supply more information, as described in the Azure SQL Database Authentication section.